 To prevent food allergies from developing, many parents have avoided giving their infant common allergy-producing foods such as eggs, peanut butter, fish, shellfish, strawberries, and wheat.
 However, recent evidence suggests that introducing these foods after 4 months of age but before the end of the first year of life might actually help protect against the development of food allergies.
-The evidence is not final, but, for most infants older than 4 months of age, parents do not need to wait before introducing any specific solid food.
+The evidence is not final, but, for most infants 4 months of age or older, parents do not need to wait before introducing any specific solid food.
 However, only one new food should be introduced every 3 to 5 days to make sure the food is tolerated.
-Recent evidence suggests that feeding infants peanut-containing products early on in life (between 4 months and 11 months of age) should be recommended because delaying the introduction of peanuts may actually increase the risk of developing a peanut allergy.
-Exceptions to this may be infants who have severe eczema Atopic Dermatitis (Eczema) Atopic dermatitis (commonly referred to as eczema) is chronic, itchy inflammation of the upper layers of the skin that often develops in people who have hay fever or asthma and in people who... read more , an egg allergy, or both should be introduced to age-appropriate peanut-containing food as early as 4 to 6 months of age to reduce their risk of developing a peanut allergy as long as the results of certain blood and skin tests Diagnosis indicate it is alright for them to have these foods.
+Recent evidence suggests that feeding infants peanut-containing products early on in life (between 4 months and 6 months of age) should be recommended because delaying the introduction of peanuts may actually increase the risk of developing a peanut allergy.
+Even infants who have severe eczema Atopic Dermatitis (Eczema) Atopic dermatitis (commonly referred to as eczema) is chronic, itchy inflammation of the upper layers of the skin that often develops in people who have hay fever or asthma and in people who... read more , an egg allergy, or both should be introduced to age-appropriate peanut-containing food as early as 4 to 6 months of age to reduce their risk of developing a peanut allergy as long as the results of certain blood and skin tests Diagnosis indicate it is alright for them to have these foods.
 Parents should discuss with their pediatrician when and how to introduce various solid foods.

 At or after age 1 year, children can begin drinking whole cow's milk.
 At age 2 years, children can switch to reduced-fat milk because their diet essentially resembles that of the rest of the family.
 Parents should limit milk intake to 16 to 24 ounces a day in young children.
 Children who drink too much milk may not get enough nutrients from other important foods and may develop iron deficiency.